-The EU contractual clauses commonly referred as standard contractual clauses (“SCCs”) has been developed by the EU Commission and assistance of the Article 29 Working Party to make possible the data exporting safeguarding a sufficient level of data protection at the recipient.
+The EU contractual clauses commonly referred to as standard contractual clauses (“SCCs”) has been developed to make possible the data exporting, transfer of Personal Data abroad, safeguarding a sufficient level of data protection at the recipient.

 Useful?
 Embed this infographic on your website.

-This comes, in part, as a result of the market demand -business looking to increase their processing capabilities (storage, networkings)- EU Commision has provided different solutions for the transfer of Personal Data abroad, one of them is SCCs which aim to provide adequate contractual terms to safeguard the protection of the personal data when an international transfer takes place.
+This comes, in part, as a result of the market demand -business looking to increase their processing capabilities (storage, networking)- EU Commission has provided different solutions, one of them is SCCs which aim to provide adequate contractual terms to safeguard the protection of the personal data when an international transfer takes place.

-Two set of contractual standard clauses has been given to use as a Data Controller and, one set, to use with a Data Processor.
+Two sets of contractual standard clauses have been given to use as a Data Controller and, one set, to use with a Data Processor.
 The SCCs can be inserted in the main contract, and if you are considering to use them, I advise to review the guide to the preparation of contractual clauses, provided by the Council of Europe, Consultive Committee of the Convention 108 (2002).